Linear Algebra basics#

 Solutions to the linear system are collections of values for the unknowns that satisfy all all of the equations simultaneously.
 The set of all possible solutions for the system is known as its solution set.

-Linear systems with two equations and two unknowns are a great starting point since we easily graph the sets of points that satisfy each equation in the
+Linear systems with two equations and two unknowns are a great starting point since we easily graph the sets of points that satisfy each equation in the \(x_1x_2\) coordinate plane.
+The set of points that satisfy a single linear equation in two variables forms a line in the plane.
+Three examples will be sufficient to show the possible solution sets for linear systems in this setting.

 Example 1: System with a unique solution#

 The solution set for each equation can be represented by a line, and the solution set for the linear system is represented by all points that lie on both lines.
-In this case the lines intersect at a single point and there is only one pair of values that satisfy both equations,
+In this case the lines intersect at a single point and there is only one pair of values that satisfy both equations, \(x_1 = -1\), \(x_2 = 2\).

 %matplotlib inline